-2. Adjust all memory profile settings to desired preferences (i.e., seat, side mirror, and radio station presets).
+2. Adjust all memory profile settings to desired preferences (i.e., seat, side mirror and radio station presets).

-3. Press and release the SET (S) button on the memory switch, then press the side of the rocker switch labeled (2) within five seconds.
+3. Press and release the SET button on the memory switch, then press the side of the rocker switch labeled (2) within five seconds.
 The EVIC, if equipped, will display which memory position is being set.

 - For vehicles equipped with an automatic transmission, memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile. - For vehicles equipped with a manual transmission, the vehicle speed must be at 0 mph (0 km/h) to recall a memory profile. - The Recall Memory with Remote Key Unlock feature can be turned on and off through the EVIC, if equipped.
-For details, refer to "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.